nodevisor/nodevisor/README.md

 For more details, read our [LICENSE page](https://github.com/nodevisor/nodevisor/blob/main/LICENSE.md).

-## Pricing

-We offer simple pricing:

-- **$9 per server, per month:**

-You get all features and unlimited users.

-For more details, check our [pricing page](https://www.nodevisor.com/pricing).

 ## Need help?

 If you have questions or need help, please open an issue on our [GitHub issues page](https://github.com/nodevisor/nodevisor/issues/new?title=Help%20needed%3A%20Question%20about%20Nodevisor&labels=question).